GukMaksim/localfinder/README.md

 ## 👥 Developers
 - Guk Maksym  - Lead Developer

-## 🤝 Contributing to the Project
-Contributions are welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the contribution process.

 ## 📞 Support
 If you have any questions or issues, please create an issue in the project repository.